Los Angeles Battery Attorney

 We understand what is going through your head right now.
 If convicted, a battery charge could have a serious impact on your life.
 However, just because you’re facing charges doesn’t mean you will be found guilty.

-Hiring a criminal attorney can help you maximize your chances to achieve the best possible outcome.
+Hiring our Los Angeles criminal lawyers can help you maximize your chances to achieve the best possible outcome.
 Attorney Ambrosio Rodriguez and his legal team will investigate all the evidence against you and prepare the strongest possible defense for your case.
 That way, you don’t have to walk into the courtroom unprepared.
 Let us help you fight for your freedom and negotiate with the prosecution on your behalf.

 Criminal Battery in California